 Aloiampelos, formerly Aloe ser.
-Macrifoliae, is a genus of succulent plants comprising seven species found in southern Africa and commonly known as Climbing Aloes.
-They are typically multi-branched, climbing, or sprawling shrubs with long spindly stems and a large woody base on the ground.
-These characteristics and their soft narrow triangular leaves whose lower part ensheathes the stem make them easy to distinguish.
-The genus is centered in the Eastern Cape, South Africa, where they are also widespread.
-However, a few rare species also occur in isolated pockets further west in the fynbos vegetation of the Western Cape.
+Macrifoliae is a genus of succulent plants comprising seven species found in southern Africa, commonly known as Climbing Aloes.
+They are typically multi-branched, climbing, or sprawling shrubs with long spindly stems and a large woody base.
+These characteristics and their soft narrow triangular leaves, whose lower part ensheathes the stem make them easy to distinguish.
+The genus is centered in the Eastern Cape province of South Africa and is widespread.
+However, a few rare species also occur in isolated pockets further west in the fynbos vegetation of the Western Cape province.

 Growing Conditions and General Care